MathManuelHinz/chrono/documentation/chrono-tutorial.md

 - $\LaTeX$
 - Adobe acrobat reader

-An oura account / ring is optional, but supported.
+An oura account / ring is supported, but optional.

 Besides the actual chrono program, you will need **2** or **3** files.
 All of them should already be inside the "data" folder.
+If you share your device or are otherwise concerned about the safety of your data, you can just use a tool of your choice to encrypt this folder.

 ### settings.json